rice-apps/rice-public-art/index.md

 ## About us
-This app was developed for the Moody Center for the Arts for the Arts by a team of RiceApp developers:
+This app was developed for the Moody Center for the Arts by a team of RiceApp developers:
  - Danny Andreini
  - Ryan Knightly
  - Katherine Ngo